mikhae1/kubectl-quackops/README.md

 <img src=".github/quackops-logo.png" alt="QuackOps Logo" width="180" align="left" hspace="20">

-**QuackOps** is a Kubectl plugin that leverages the power of AI to simplify your Kubernetes troubleshooting and management tasks.
+**QuackOps** is a powerful `kubectl` plugin that transforms your Kubernetes troubleshooting experience through AI-powered assistance.
+It serves as your smart companion, translating natural language queries into actionable insights and commands.

-Tired of sifting through endless logs and documentation?
-QuackOps acts as your personal Kubernetes AI assistant, allowing you to interact with your cluster using natural language.
-Just describe your issue or request, and QuackOps will provide intelligent insights, suggest relevant commands, etc.
+Whether you're debugging a failing pod, optimizing resource usage, or seeking best practices, QuackOps streamlines your workflow by combining the precision of `kubectl` with the intuitive understanding of AI.
+Simply describe what you need, and let QuackOps guide you through your Kubernetes operations.

-QuackOps is optimized to integrate smoothly with small local models like [llama3](https://ollama.com/library/llama3.1) while also providing robust scalability for larger LLMs.
+Built with flexibility in mind, QuackOps works seamlessly with local models like [llama3](https://ollama.com/library/llama3.1) for enhanced privacy, while also supporting cloud-based LLMs for more advanced capabilities.

 ## Features

 - **Natural Language Interface:** Interact with your cluster naturally.
 Ask questions and receive context-aware assistance through interactive chats or single queries.
-- **AI-Powered Suggestions:** The tool analyzes your requests, cluster state, and leverages power of selected LLM to offer intelligent debugging suggestions and solutions.
+- **AI-Powered Suggestions:** The tool analyzes your requests, cluster state, and leverages the power of selected LLM to offer intelligent debugging suggestions and solutions.
-- **Automated Command Execution:** Streamline your workflow with automated execution of whitelisted `kubectl` commands.
+- **Automated Command Execution:** Streamlines your workflow by automatically executing whitelisted `kubectl` commands.
 The tool maintains context and uses command outputs to provide accurate assistance.
 - **Direct Command Execution:** Execute arbitrary commands directly within the chat interface using the `$` prefix (e.g., `$ kubectl get pods`).
 The tool integrates the output into its responses for a seamless experience.
 - **Safe Command Execution:** By default, sensitive data is not transmitted to language models.
 Enable `--safe-mode` to manually review and approve any suggested `kubectl` commands before they are executed.
 This feature ensures that you retain full control over your cluster and helps prevent unintended modifications.
-- **Supported LLM Providers:** Choose your preferred LLM provider, currently [Ollama](https://ollama.com/) and [OpenAI](https://openai.com/).
+- **Supported LLM Providers:** Choose your preferred LLM provider:
+  - [Ollama](https://ollama.com/) - For local execution and data privacy
+  - [OpenAI](https://openai.com/) - For access to cutting-edge language models
+  - [Google](https://gemini.google.com/) - For large context windows and enterprise-grade features

 ## Example